Diagnostic Radiology and Nuclear Medicine

 - 2003-2006, Postdoc.
 Department of Neurology.
 Mentor: Prof John A. Detre.

 Ze Wang, PhD, IEEE Senior Member.
 Dr. Wang got his PhD from Shanghai Jiao Tong University in 2003 and his post-doc training by Dr. John A Detre at the University of Pennsylvania (UPenn).
 He was a Research Assistant Professor at Upenn from 2009-2014, and then a Principal Investigator and Professor of Center of Cognition and Brain Disorders in Hangzhou Normal University from 2014-2016.
 He is now an Associate Professor of Radiology in University of Maryland School of Medicine.
-He has published 99 peer-reviewed journal papers and 6 top conference papers mostly as the first author, corresponding author, last author, or sole author.
-His H-index is 35.
-Dr. Wang’s research focuses on MR technique development, image processing, biosignal processing, neuroimaging in Alzheimer’s Disease and drug addiction.
+He has published 114 peer-reviewed journal papers and 6 top conference papers mostly as the first author, corresponding author, last author, or sole author.
+His H-index is 42.
+Dr. Wang’s research focuses on MR technique development, image processing, biosignal processing, neuroimaging in Alzheimer’s Disease, addiction, and brain development.
 His recent research interest also includes brain modulations and deep machine learning.
 His representative work in MRI includes a 2D and 3D surrounding neighbors-based parallel imaging reconstruction algorithm, a dictionary-independent fast parameter searching algorithm for magnetic resonance fingerprinting (MRF), a series of arterial spin labeling (ASL) perfusion MRI signal processing methods.
 In fMRI and neuroimaging, he and his lab developed a brain entropy mapping tool and a multivariate lesion-symptom mapping algorithm.
 His translational research mainly focuses on Alzheimer’s Disease and Drug addiction.
 In AD, he and colleagues have found that AD patients have hypoperfusion in precuneus, parietal, and medial temporal cortex, which becomes more prominent when disease progresses.
 In addition to method development, Dr. Wang has developed 4 software packages: 3D Fast spin echo spiral readout ASL perfusion MRI sequence and online reconstruction program, ASL signal processing toolbox(ASLtbx), Brain entropy mapping toolbox (BENtbx), multivariate-lesion symptom mapping toolbox (SVR-LSM).
-All are freely available from https://cfn.upenn.edu/~zewang.
+All are freely available from https://cfn.upenn.edu/zewang.
 In 2005, Dr. Wang has been awarded with the 2005 Shanghai Excellent Thesis Award, and the Nomination Award of 2005 China National 100 Excellent PhD Thesis.
 He has been a board member or associate editors for several international journals and an ad hoc reviewer for NIH and other international fundations.

 Arterial spin labeling perfusion MRI, signal processing, image reconstruction, machine learning, lesion-symptom mapping, brain entropy mapping